LIT-Protocol/LitGrants/open-grants/README.md

 - **Documentation**: Documentation is incredibly important to us and we're always looking for new ways to improve our current set up.
 We would love to see proposals to create or improve existing Lit project documentation.
 Relevant proposals should be labeled [`grants:docs`](https://github.com/LIT-Protocol/LitGrants/labels/grants%3Adocs).

-- **Metaverse**: We would like to support work to advance interconnectivity, interoperability, and privacy at any layer in virtual, immersive worlds (experiences, applications, communities, tooling, standards, infrastructure, et cetera).
+- **Metaverse**: We would like to support work to advance interconnectivity, interoperability, and privacy at any layer in virtual, immersive worlds (experiences, applications, communities, tooling, standards, infrastructure, etc...).

 - **Research**: We look forward to reading proposals that explore the incentives of decentralized access control.
 Relevant proposals should be labeled  [`grants:research`](https://github.com/LIT-Protocol/LitGrants/labels/grants%3Aresearch).